This course will develop your clinical skills, knowledge and critical understanding of minor injury and illness assessment to an advanced level.

 Eligibility

 Participants should be registered health professionals with a minimum of two years post-qualification experience.
 You should be working in a healthcare setting where you see patients presenting with minor injury and/or illness.
-Relevant workplace opportunities and organisational support should be in place to enable you to achieve successful completion of the course.
+Relevant workplace opportunities and organisational support should be in place to enable you to achieve successful completion of the module.

 English requirements

-If your first language is not English, one of the following is required:
+For those students whose first language is not English, the following qualification is also required: IELTS: 7.0

 Recommended reading